GannaKov/template-react-vite-modcss/README.md

 }
 ```

+    ```txt
+    npm run build
+    ```

+Push your code to your git repository (GitHub, GitLab, Bitbucket).
+Import your Vite project into Vercel.
+Vercel will detect that you are using Vite and will enable the correct settings for your deployment.

 Do not forget to add Environment Variables on Vercel during deployment.
 If Environment Variables were added later a new Deployment is required for your changes to take effect!